 Its construction dates to the early 18th century.
 It is clear, however, that the lemon house has undergone various alterations over time.
 The date "15 April 1786", still visible in a water collection well, could refer to the construction or adaptation of the channels in the còle.
 Other interventions were carried out to raise and move pillars, to raise the walls and to increase the walking surface and the number of floors of the cas'èl.
 The Limonaia passed from the Amadei family to the Bertoni and Patuzzi families and, in the 19th century, to the Girardi and Polidoro families.
 On 19 June 1926, the deed was bought by Giuseppe Segala (1889-1975), who had returned to Limone from America after years of hard work as a miner.
 Four building works were carried out: the first in 1997 for the construction of a wall, the replacement of sparadòs and cantér and the cleaning of the còle; the second in 1999 for the reconstruction of the roof of a cas'èl; the third in 2002-03, thanks to a specific contribution from the Lombardy Region under the "2000-2006 Rural Development Plan", for the conservative restoration of two casèi and two còle.
 In the winter of 2006-2007, with funds from the Municipal Administration, the works on the casèi/entrance building and the lower terrace were completed.
 The central cas'èl serves as a link between the terraces and is equipped as a museum-didactic center.
 In all the còle there are canals for irrigating the plants; the water came from the San Giovanni stream through the Calmèta conduit, which dates to the early 18th century.
 In the Limonaia, inaugurated on 22 July 2004, about a hundred citrus fruits are grown (citrons, lemons, sweet and bitter oranges, chinottos, grapefruits, mandarins and kumquats).

-For further information, or for bookings, please contact the Town Hall during office hours on 0365 954008.
+For further information, or to book guided tours, please contact the Town Hall office during office hours at 0365 954008.

 Lemon trees were first introduced from the Genovese Riviera to Lake Garda in the 13th century by the friars of the convent of San Francesco in Gargnano and were later grown in Maderno and Toscolano.
 Numerous travelers wrote about it from the 15th century onwards.
 A curious reference to Limone can be found in Grattarolo's Storia della Riviera di Salò (1599).